These days, a truly satisfied employee is almost as rare a sight as the beleaguered and maligned Blockbuster store.

 - Change can be difficult, but the simple act of asking for support means you’ll never have to go it

-Should you choose to heed her advice, we think this Doctor of Pharmacy grad’s route to gratification can serve as a handy guide to anyone seeking a more inspiring career.
+Should you choose to heed Kelly's advice, we think this Doctor of Pharmacy grad’s route to gratification can serve as a handy guide to anyone seeking a more inspiring career.
 If you’re in need of a gentle nudge to get yourself started, simply reach out to one of our admissions counselors who’ll be happy to help you find a path you love.
 And in the meantime, be sure to check out #RegisInspired for a chance to earn a $500 scholarship.